 Zaki Ameer also has a passion for mentoring and he advises his team on how to run their businesses and personal career development.
 He has also counseled countless people after a property sale that fell short of expectations.

-2. Inflated Rent Values
+2. Inflated Rent Values by Investment Property

 The most important thing to know about DDP is that it is run by a team of 15 individuals who are all on hand to help clients, whether they are new to the property game or seasoned veterans.
 The team offers a personalised service, catering for clients’ needs as they change over the years.